TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/sheriff-o-matic/README.md

 reads data from memcache (instead of querying BigQuery directly) in order to save cost.

-The purpose of the cronjob is to process data from SoM's BigQuery view and populate Datastore with alerts.
+The purpose of the cronjobs is to process data from SoM's BigQuery view and populate Datastore with alerts.

 ## Deployment